UbiquityRobotics/demos/docking/README.md

 ### Parameters

-`path` a string containg a list of poses in the form (x, y, theta), where x and y are distances in meters and theta is an angle in degrees, relative to the map frame.
+`~waypoints` a string containg a list of poses in the form `x0 y0 theta, x1 y1 theta1`, where x and y are distances in meters and theta is an angle in degrees, relative to the map frame.

+`~angle_increment`: Angle to rotate in degrees if object is not found.
+Default `40`.

+`~rotation_limit`: How many times to rotate `angle_increment` radians if the object is not found, before giving up.
+Default `8`.

 ### Example usage

-    rosrun docking docking.py
+    roslaunch docking docking.launch

+    rosservice call /dock